Imprisonment and fine of a female citizen and her resident husband for the crime of commercial concealment

 Enable one of his relatives to engage in contracting activity in Riyadh

-The details of the case go back to the Ministry receiving a report about a case of cover-up in a contracting establishment in Riyadh, where it became clear that the woman’s husband had enabled one of his relatives (cousin) to engage in contracting activity in Riyadh.
+The details of the case go back to the Ministry receiving a report regarding a case of cover-up in a contracting establishment in Riyadh, where it became clear that the woman’s husband had enabled one of his relatives (cousin) to engage in contracting activity in Riyadh.

 By initiating the case, it was found that the cover-up took over the management and operation of the institution’s business, and that the citizenship was not aware of the administrative and financial affairs of the facility, and accordingly, the three violators were referred to the judiciary in implementation of the provisions of the anti-cover-up system.